joshspicer/shell/charts/README.md

 ## Requirement

 - Each Chart in this directory must be contained within a subdirectory that matches the name of the chart specified in the `Chart.yaml` file.
+  - **This name must not conflict with any other package in https://github.com/orgs/cased/packages**.
 - Chart versions are tracked in the `Chart.yaml` file, not with Git tags like our other OCI images.
   - To denote a new development version, use `N.N.N-alpha.N`.
   - To denote a new release, use `N.N.N`.